JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 [Core]
 - Removed old Control Panel and replaced it with an integrated version of MCM
-- Removed old configuration menu and replaced it with an MCM config script
+- Removed old configuration menu and replaced it with an MCM-powered menu
 - Added Inventory Sorter feature
 - Fixed various typos
 - Added missing vision effects to Lucky Shades